Support Us

 Reporting to: WWDN Director

-Start Date: 15th April (or as close to this date as able)
+Start Date: 6th May (or as close to this date as able)

 Main Tasks and Activities:

-• Develop and maintain effective membership processes, sign-up, review, and enquiry, working with colleagues across WWDN to champion high levels of customer service
+• Develop and maintain effective membership processes, sign-up, review, and enquiry, working with colleagues across WWDN to champion high levels of service

 • Ensure membership data, trends and statistics are captured and reported in a way that informs WWDN strategic, operational, and financial planning

-Membership Marketing & Communications / Relationship Building:
+Communications / Relationship Building:

-• Monitor and evaluate the effectiveness of all membership marketing activity.
+• Monitor and evaluate the effectiveness of all membership marketing activity

 • Utilise a suite of communication assets including digital platforms: Newsletters, website, and social media channels – working closely with the Marketing Officer